Chiral Modes of Giant Superfluid Vortices: Fluctuation Spectrum: Smooth Traps

 $\gamma_V$ roughly characterizes the steepness of the trap around $r=R$.
 For example in a power-law trap, $V\sim r^q$ reads $\gamma_V=\sqrt{(q+2)/4}$.
 We obtain the following spectrum:

-The $n'=0$ solutions have $k_{0}=0$ and $Y=\text{const}.$: these are the chiral modes that we will discuss separately.
+The $n'=0$ solutions have $k_{0}=0$ and $Y=\text{const}.$: These are the chiral modes which we will discuss separately.
 Remarkably, we also find another set of solutions, $n'=1$, for which we universally have $k_{1}=\sqrt{2}$.
-(These can be interpreted as approximate gapped Goldstone modes - see the supplementary material.)
+(These can be interpreted as approximate gapped Goldstone modes; see the Appendix for details.)
 The solutions $n'>1$ depend upon the equation of state and have $ k_{n}'>\sqrt{2}$, with frequencies $\sim c_{\text{s,eff}} /\delta$.
 As an example, in the model~\eqref{EoS_GP} we find $k_{n'}=\sqrt{n'(n'+1)}$.
+In the Appendix, explicit results for an arbitrary power-law equation of state $P(X)\propto X^q$ are also computed.

 The calculation of the subleading correction to the frequency of the chiral modes again proceeds analogously.
-Interestingly, these are non-tachyonic only as long as $\gamma_V>1$, i.e. as long as the trap is steep enough.
+Interestingly, they are non-tachyonic only as long as $\gamma_V>1$, i.e. as long as the trap is steep enough.
 For instance, a power-law trap needs to be steeper than quadratic.
 Notice that the same is true for the vortex lattice.
 Physically, this is because we need the potential to balance the centrifugal force.

 The result for the frequency of the chiral modes at subleading order reads